This post may contain affiliate links.

 Welcome to my Easter Rocky Road – a mouthwatering treat filled with crunch, gooeyness and layers of chocolate.
 This is super simple baking and a perfect way to get the kids creative in the kitchen.

-Why you’ll love this easy Rocky Road recipe
+Why you’ll love this easter Rocky Road recipe

 ⭐️ So easy to make – perfect for kids